DoctorDerek/phonebook-app/README.md

 This is a simple phonebook app that supports CRUD operations (create, read, update, delete).

-The app provides a form where you can enter in first name, last name, and phone number for each phonebook entry.
+The app provides a form where you can enter a name and phone number for each phonebook entry.

 Below you will find the complete feature set, a discussion section, and my technical journal.